-Before your class visits the farm for their school program, there are several items to review to ensure you and your students have the best possible visit.
+Before your class visits the farm for their school program, please review the following notes, to ensure the best possible visit.

 Confirmation Invoice and Packet

-After our education staff has confirmed the date and time of your program through a phone call or email, we will send to you a confirmation invoice based on the information you provided at registration.
+After we have confirmed the date and time of your program, we will send to you an invoice and program details based on the information you provided at registration.
+Please reach out to us if you do not receive your confirmation email.

 Suggestions on How to Dress for the Field Trip: Dress like a Farmer